straslerj/mlb-win-predictor/README.md

 In the world of [sabermetrics](https://en.wikipedia.org/wiki/Sabermetrics), traditional stats such as pitcher's earned run average (ERA) and win-loss records have lost some of their weight as success predictors in the MLB.
 This project aims to determine just how accurate, or inaccurate, ERA and win-loss records are in determing success.

+This project is hosted on AWS and takes advantage of its lambda functionality, its S3 buckets, and its RDS.
+See more in [architecture](#architecture)

 ## What Does This Project Do?

 In short, this project is two phases: